markh55/PP4-ecommerce/README.md

 ### Manual Testing

+To ensure the quality and performance of my project, I performed comprehensive manual testing.
+My testing covers the following main components:
+* Authentication
+* Review/Rating
+* Adding Items to the Bag
+* Payment/Checkout
+* Profile management
+* Access Control/Security
+* Contact/Newsletter
+* Responsive Design/UI

+Each component was tested to ensure it functions correctly and provides a smooth, user-friendly experience.

 ### Authenication
 | Feature      | Test Performed                                                                 | Outcome     |
 | ------------ | ------------------------------------------------------------------------------ | ----------- |